Shasta Wildlife

 Ravens/Crows/Magpies

 If you found a crow, raven, magpie, or jay, you have found a corvid (the taxonomic classification name for their family).
 These highly intelligent birds desperately need to be with their own kind to learn all the ways to make a living out there in the wild.
 If you have found a young one and the parents are around croaking, cawing, or squawking at you, please try to renest the baby.
 Adult corvids are very protective of their young and may try to dive bomb you if you get close to the baby.
 Given how protective they are, they will still care for the young one if you renest it, and often other members of their family are around helping raise the young.
-If the bird is injured, the parents do not return to care for them, or renesting is not possible, please put them in a box in a quiet dark place, no longer than overnight and call Raven, our Center Coordinator and corvid expert, right away at 530-355-8473.
+If the bird is injured, the parents do not return to care for them, or renesting is not possible, please put them in a box in a quiet dark place, no longer than overnight and call Raven, our General Manager and corvid expert, right away at 530-355-8473.
 Please DO NOT ATTEMPT TO RAISE THEM!
 These particular species of birds are very easily socialized to people, and if that happens then it is impossible for them to survive on their own in the wild where they belong.
 Raven takes extreme care to minimize any human interaction with these birds during rehabilitation to prevent their dependence on people for food and shelter.

 How can you tell a raven from a crow?
 Crows are smaller with a smaller beak and their call is usually the “caw-caw” sound.
 They are often in very large family groups known as a murder of crows.
 Ravens are usually about three times the size of a crow with a much bigger, stronger beak and their call is the “gruck-gruck” sound.
 Otherwise, in many ways these cousins are quite similar.